TrellixVulnTeam/swahilipython_SCMU/Doc/using/cmdline.rst

    invalid options when the first warning is issued).

-   Warnings can also be controlled using the :envvar:`PYTHONWARNINGS` environment variable and from within a Python program using the :mod:`warnings` module.
+   Warnings can also be controlled using the :envvar:`PYTHONWARNINGS` environment variable and kutoka within a Python program using the :mod:`warnings` module.

    The simplest settings apply a particular action unconditionally to all